Frequently Asked Questions

 Are there certain things I need to bring?

 For work in the kitchen we recommend comfortable clothes and shoes.
-Shoes are required to be close-toed and if you have long hair, you need to be able to pull it back or bring a hat to wear while you are working.
+Shoes are required to be close-toed.
+If you have long hair, you need to pull it back or wear a hat while you are working.

 Who will I be working alongside?